EvanMPutnam/Stellar-Classification-Infographic-Project/README.md

 # Description

 The goal of this infographic is to provide students with an understanding on how stellar classification works and how classification relates to a number of other stellar properties.
+The goal is to tell a story on how classification makes a star unique, and how it does that.
+I do this by taking sample data and doing my own anaylsis from the datasets/sources to offer my own conclusions in infographic form, so that others can easily understand this topic.

+### Charts
+All charts have been created with data from various scientific sources (later on in document).
+The code/analysis/outputted graphs are my own.

 # Sources of Data + Citations